Bezmiâlem Sultan: Early years

-Influence over Abdulmejid
+Influence over Abdulmecid

-A considerable influence was exercised over Abdulmejid by Bezmiâlem.
+A considerable influence was exercised over Abdülmecid by Bezmiâlem.
 Both her dominant position in the harem and her special position with regard to her son are shown by the letters which she wrote to him when he was on a trip in Anatolia in 1850.
 She tells how his family watched him leave.
 She often wrote letters to his son, whose poor grammar revealed her humble origins and poor formal education, to which he answered in person rather than through intermediaries.
 Bezmiâlem's personal seal read: Devletlü, ifetlü Valide Sultan-ı âlişan Hazretleri (His Excellency, His Majesty the chaste and honored Valide Sultan), while a second, more elaborate one read: Muhabbetten Muhammed oldu hâsılhammed Muhabbetten oldu hâsılhammed Muhabbetten old Hâmâmâmuza.
 When Abdülmecid left Istanbul he left the management of the capital to his mother.

 At other times that the kadıns, were all asking for him; that she had herself taken the children to the bath; that every one prayed for him.
 She wanted news of his health.
 She had passed out the cloth he had sent to the kadıns, and to his sisters and brother.
 She wrote of the birth of twin sons to one of his ikbals, and finally letters of joy telling of the preparations for his return.